zyf0717/zyf0717.github.io/_posts/2020-07-10-year-in-review-1.markdown

 It is worth mentioning that [JuliaAcademy](https://juliaacademy.com/) has also recently been set up, and there is also a new course on Coursera called [Julia Scientific Programming](https://www.coursera.org/learn/julia-programming).

 ## Codewars
 For about a month was obsessed Codewars, and I have written a [blogpost](https://zyf0717.github.io/jekyll/update/2020/05/06/learning-from-codewars.html) on this.
+Greatly improved my problem solving skills, as well as my familiarity with Python and JavaScript.

 ## Blogging
 I finally got around to creating this blog in May this year, and I am determined to update it regularly so that my next year-in-review blogpost will not have be this long.

 ## Flutter and Dart
 The creation and deployment of Apps has always a curiosity of mine, and I have written a [short blogpost](https://zyf0717.github.io/jekyll/update/2020/06/01/fluttering-and-darting.html) on this.
-My key learning from the short Flutter development course was asynchronous programming.
+My key learning from the short Flutter development course was asynchronous programming and state management.

+## Exercism and HackerRank
+I have also been solving problems on [Exercism](https://exercism.io/) and [HackerRank](https://www.hackerrank.com/) mainly using Scala and Python.
+Exercism is a unique site offering both learning and mentoring opportunities, while HackerRank is similar to Codewars.
+I will elaborate more on these two sites in a future blogpost.

 ## Scala
 My current (and likely continued) obsession with [Scala](https://www.scala-lang.org/) was born out of its intriguing premise: the combination of object-oriented and functional programming in one high level language which is run on the JVM.
 I have already completed a [Udemy course on Scala](https://www.udemy.com/course/rock-the-jvm-scala-for-beginners/), and currently I am working on going through two books on Scala, with plans to also complete the Udemy courses on [advanced Scala](https://www.udemy.com/course/advanced-scala/) and [Spark and big data with Scala](https://www.udemy.com/course/spark-essentials/).